 Step five is almost the opposite of steps three and four.
 Instead of a hot focus on the specific problem areas, step five requires a wider focusing on the whole planned trip assigned by the examiner.
 Assemble all the pieces together into the bigger picture.
 Comprehensively “chair fly” the whole assigned cross-country and analyze your risks and mitigation strategies according to the P-A-V-E checklist.
 Per the ACS, judgment and risk management are critical pilot skills.
 A risk mitigation plan is required by the ACS.
 One good technique that adds your study items into the bigger picture, is to compare your own personal minimums against the FAA regulatory minimums (as in scary low 1 sm clear of clouds) and explain your margin of safety.
 All FAA testing is at the level of application and correlation (describe and explain).
 You need to demonstrate a comfortable command of the information and rote recitation is not sufficient.

-Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
-Our amazing member benefits pay back your contribution (1/3 off your ForeFlight subscription)!
+Join SAFE and get great benefits.
+You get 1/3 off ForeFlight and your membership supports our mission of increasing aviation safety by promoting excellence in education.
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
 Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).